daddyawesome/book/CONTRIBUTING.md

 ## Write Documentation

-Daddy Awesome and Data Science could always use more documentation, whether as part of the official Daddy Awesome and Data Science docs, in docstrings, or even on the web in blog posts, articles, and such.
+DaddyAwesome could always use more documentation, whether as part of the official DaddyAwesome docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback